About

 Gisele Bortolini, Ministry of Development and Social Assistance, Family and Fight Against Hunger, Brazil, urged radical change in food systems, emphasizing that it is impossible to face climate change without addressing social and economic inequalities.
 She noted new domestic policies in Brazil that are improving food security and integrating food and water into national adaptation and mitigation plans.

 Vinay Nangia, International Center for Agricultural Research in Dry Areas,CGIAR, urged approaching water resources as a matter of equality for people both upstream and downstream, not only in terms of supply but also in terms of quality and timing.
-He noted that most countries treat water as a national security secret and “this is not a good thing.”
 He urged fair treaties on transboundary water resources that can withstand the test of time.
 “Why should ordinary people suffer because they are located downstream?” he asked.

 Closing the event, Nigar Mammadova, Member of Parliament, Azerbaijan, highlighted the interdependence of water and agriculture, which is critical to security.
 She urged innovative approaches to sustainable water management and treating water as a fundamental right.
 Mammadova underscored that the COP 29 Peace and Climate Initiative should “become a symbol of human solidarity.”